If you love beautiful churches, Roman history, and/or cute buildings, then St. Albans will make the perfect day trip from London.

 The cathedral is truly a monstrosity, dominating the skyline of St. Albans.
 It also takes quite a bit of time to walk around!
 You know I love churches, so I wouldn’t recommend this one lightly.

-The nunnery prospered for 400 years and it was supposedly where Anne Boleyn stayed before she wed Henry VIII!
+The nunnery prospered for 400 years and it was supposedly where Anne Boleyn stayed before she wed Henry VIII.
 Henry dissolved the nunnery in 1537 and gave the property to a military architect, who then demolished the nunnery to build a new house.
 He later decided to build a bigger house at the spot but died before it was completed, so what you see are actually those ruins from the incomplete house.

 Parish Church of St. Peter

-The Parish Church of St. Peter has been on the site since the 12th century.
+The Parish Church of St. Peter has been on its site since the 12th century.
 During the 13th century, it was constructed into the form it retained until the 19th century.
 The church appears today as it was in the 19th century.

-Where to eat
+Where to eat in St. Albans